jedisct1/libsodium-doc/helpers/memory_management.md

 For similar reasons, on Unix systems, one should also disable core dumps when running crypto code outside a development environment.
-This can be achieved using a shell built-in such as `ulimit` or programatically using `setrlimit(RLIMIT_CORE, &(struct rlimit) {0, 0})`.
+This can be achieved using a shell built-in such as `ulimit` or programmatically using `setrlimit(RLIMIT_CORE, &(struct rlimit) {0, 0})`.
 On operating systems where this feature is implemented, kernel crash dumps should also be disabled.

 `sodium_mlock()` wraps `mlock()` and `VirtualLock()`. **Note:** Many systems place limits on the amount of memory that may be locked by a process.
-Care should be taken to raise those limits (e.g. Unix ulimits) where neccessary.
+Care should be taken to raise those limits (e.g. Unix ulimits) where necessary.
 `sodium_mlock()` will return `-1` when any limit is reached.

 ```c